ActiveState/homework/dep-tree/README.md

 If your solution requires the installation of additional libraries, packages, etc., please provide details on how we should do this in order to run your code.
-Assume that we will be running this code on an Ubuntu Linux system (Trusty or Xenial).
+Assume that we will be running this code on a standard Linux system.
 If you can provide a Dockerfile with your solution, that is a plus.

 Do not assume that we have expertise with the language you have chosen for